-William K. Steiner, and as directors.
-For information concerning Steiner's four nominees for Director, see "-- Information Concerning Steiner - Executive Officers and Directors."
+directors under Nasdaq rules.
+For information concerning Michael S. Steiner and William K. Steiner, see "-- Steiner's Business - Executive Officers and Directors."
 Therefore, assuming that the Merger occurs and the four directors who are nominated herein are in fact elected, Messrs.
-Epstein and Michaelson will not be members of the Company's Board of Directors, notwithstanding their reelection to the Company's Board of Directors pursuant to Proposal No. 1 above.
-William K. Steiner will serve as Chairman of the Company's Board of Directors.
+Epstein and Michaelson will not remain members of the Company's Board of Directors following the Merger, notwithstanding their reelection to the Company's Board of Directors pursuant to Proposal No. 4 above.
+William K. Steiner will serve as Chairman of the Company's and Steiner's Board of Directors.